ttappr/powershell-interactor/README.md

 This is a minimal example of a browser extension that allows a Web application or site to interact with PowerShell running locally on the host system.

-The extension enables scripts running on a webpage to make requests to the host process and receive data back.
 For security reasons, sending arbitrary PowerShell commands isn't implemented.
 One command is implemented to demonstrate getting a listing of files in the native host's working directory.

 Any commands added to the example should be well designed not to permit the extension to be used as a potential attack vector.

 ## Communication From Webpage to Native Process

-After some reading and experimentation, I've found a workable solution to support communication between all components including the extension *content scripts*, extension *service worker*, webpage scripts, and the Native Messaging host.
+It took me some reading of documetns, hunting the 'net for answers, and experimentation a workable solution to support communication between all components including the extension *content scripts*, extension *service worker*, webpage scripts, and the Native Messaging host.

-The approach uses a `CustomEvent` to support communication between the scripts running in webpages and the extension's *content scripts*.
+The approach uses two `CustomEvent`s to support communication between the scripts running in webpages and the extension's *content scripts*.
 The events are dispatched through the `window` object on both endpoints.
 The event on each side is attached to using code similar to:

 ```javascript